Joseph Osei-Owusu

 Joseph Osei-Owusu (born 22 January 1962, in Bekwai) is a Ghanaian lawyer, and politician.
-He is the first deputy speaker of the 8th Parliament of the 4th Republic and also the Member of Parliament for the Bekwai constituency in the Ghanaian Parliament.
+He was the first deputy speaker of the 8th Parliament of the 4th Republic and also the former Member of Parliament for the Bekwai constituency in the Ghanaian Parliament.

 Early life and education

 Osei-Owusu was born on 22 January 1962 had his basic education in his hometown, Bekwai.
 He had his O-level secondary school education at Juaben Secondary School in Juaben in the Ashanti Region in 1981.
 In 1983, he also had his A-level in Wenchi Secondary School.
 He then went on to have a Bachelor of Arts (BA) Classics and Law from the University of Ghana in 1987, a Barrister of Law (BL) from the Ghana School of Law in 1989 and an Executive master's degree in Governance and Leadership from the Ghana Institute of Management and Public Administration (GIMPA) in 2007.